 "Oh fuck," I said under my breath.
 "It's trash night."

 In any other circumstance that would have been a comically mundane fact.
 But with the sudden lower back of a geriatric, three massive recycling bags full of clinking, boozy remnants from Monday's dinner party for 15 I sneakily hosted, and the owners of the house I was sitting due back from Europe before the next trash night, I really was fucked.
 Did I mention I was definitely not supposed to host a party while they were gone...?
-(Sidebar: In my defense, the $2.2m place I've been watching looks straight out of the pages of Better Homes & Motherfucking Gardens, with its white-washed shiplap and salvaged marble fireplaces and backyard garden straight out of Ina Garten's wet dream.
-Pretty much the minute I walked through the doors I thought to myself, "Oh yeah, I'm definitely hosting a dinner party here.")
+(Sidebar: In my defense, the $2.2m place I've been watching looks straight out of the pages of Better Homes & Gardens, with its white-washed shiplap and architectural-salvaged marble fireplaces and vegetable garden straight out of Ina Garten's wet dream.)

 "Ask your new man to help you out," Mom offered.
 "Men love to be useful."

-"RIGHT" I screamed internally, a deranged, silent LOL spreading across my face as I imagined myself on the phone with my brand new, sexy, super stressed man, inundated this week with crazy work demands on top of becoming an uncle just two days prior.
-"Babe, I know you got into the office at 7 this morning and probably won't be home til about 10PM and then will stay up till 1AM working before you go to bed and do it all over again tomorrow, buuut do you think you could maybe drive half an hour to come HELP ME TAKE MY TRASH OUT?"
+"RIGHT" I screamed internally, a deranged, silent LOL spreading across my face as I imagined myself on the phone with my brand newly committed, super stressed man, inundated this week with crazy work demands on top of becoming an uncle just two days prior.
+"Babe, I know you got into the office at 7 this morning and probably won't be home til about 10PM and then will stay up till 1AM working before you go to bed and do it all over again, buuut do you think you could maybe drive half an hour to come HELP ME TAKE MY TRASH OUT?"

 El oh el is right.
 No way, José.
 I'd sooner do it myself.